ancarofl/LFaBook/README.md

 ## Planned features/future ideas ##
 - Implement (more) tests
 - Implement image caching
-- Use SQLLite to persist read list and wish list
+- Use SQLite to persist read list and wish list
 - Cloud sync of the lists
 - Read list + wish list separate screens
 - Dynamic layout where the user can create their own app with the details they find relevant